-Fondly referred to as a "potato gun on steroids", this is the heart of the Debris Impact Facility -- a pneumatic cannon capable of producing simulated wind speeds over 250 mph.
-This facility is utilized to provide valuable impact reistance data by launching different types of simulated wind debris in a controlled environment.
+The heart of the Debris Impact Facility – a pneumatic cannon capable of producing simulated wind speeds over 250 mph.
+This facility is utilized to provide valuable impact resistance data by launching different types of simulated wind debris in a controlled environment.

 The cannon plays an important role in researching effective tornado shelters for use in homes and other structures.
 The cannon is utilized to develop standards for safe shelters, and continues to be in demand for testing new shelter materials and construction.